jborchma/project_euler/README.md

 math, we get i = -prime_1 * (10**(digits))^(-1) % prime_2, where (10**(digits))^(-1) is the modular
 inverse.
 This combined with the fast prime sieve I've been using solves the problem pretty quickly.

+### Problems 135 & 136

+They were pretty straightforward actually.
+Plugging in y=x-d and z=x-2*d and then reducing the equation, led to a condition which restricted d pretty significantly.
+I spent some time trying to vectorize the calculation but ended up not really finding a way.
+As it turns out, the search space was small enough to then just loop through the possibilities even for 136.

 ### Problem 185

 Coming soon